 In order to explore the most discriminative and task-relevant features, deep learning frameworks were applied.
-For instance, Deep Belief Network (DBN) was employed to extract high-level representations through deep hidden layers \cite{zheng2015investigating}.
-Double-Layered Neural Network with Subnetwork Nodes (DNNSN) was adopted for predicting vigilance labels \cite{wu2018regression}.
-Convolutional Neural Network (CNN) along with capsule attention \cite{zhang2021capsule} was adopted to learn spatiotemporal EEG information.
-Spatial-Temporal Recurrent Neural Network (STRNN) \cite{zhang2018spatial} and Long Short-Term Memory (LSTM) network \cite{zhang2016continuous} have been employed to learn the temporal information embedded in the EEG time-series.
-Domain Adaptation Network (DAN) \cite{li2018cross} was recently exploited to achieve better performance with utilizing prior knowledge of data distribution in the target domain.
-Bi-hemispheres Domain Adversarial Neural Network (BiDANN) was proposed to minimize the domain shift between training and testing data through a discriminator \cite{li2018novel}.
-Bi-Hemispheric Discrepancy Model (BiHDM) was proposed to improve the performance based on the architecture of an RNN and DAN through learning domain-invariant features from two brain hemispheres \cite{li2019novel}.
-A similar approach, Regional to Global Brain-Spatial-Temporal Neural Network (R2G-STNN), explored spatial-temporal features through Bidirectional LSTM (BiLSTM) and decreased the domain-shift through training a discriminator \cite{li2019regional}.
-Recently, LSTM has also been used to explore Variational Pathway Reasoning (VPR) \cite{zhang2020variational}, and has achieved state-of-the-art performance by firstly employing the RNN network to explore the between-electrode dependencies, thus encoding pathways generated from random walk.
+For instance, deep belief network (DBN) was employed to extract high-level representations through deep hidden layers \cite{zheng2015investigating}.
+Double-layered neural network with subnetwork nodes (DNNSN) was adopted for predicting vigilance labels \cite{wu2018regression}.
+Convolutional neural network (CNN) along with capsule attention \cite{zhang2021capsule} was adopted to learn spatiotemporal EEG information.
+Spatial-temporal recurrent neural network (STRNN) \cite{zhang2018spatial} and long short-term memory (LSTM) network \cite{zhang2016continuous} have been employed to learn the temporal information embedded in the EEG time-series.
+A three-dimensional convolutional attention neural network was introduced to capture the dynamic interactions and internal spatial relationships among EEG signals over continuous time periods \cite{liu20213dcann}.
+Similarly, an end-to-end spatio-temporal demographic network was proposed to integrate both spatial and temporal EEG information using single-link hierarchical clustering \cite{li2022sstd}.
+Domain adaptation network (DAN) \cite{li2018cross} was recently exploited to achieve better performance with utilizing prior knowledge of data distribution in the target domain.
+DAN aims to reduce the effects of domain shift by leveraging the information from the source domain (train set) and adapting it to the target domain (test set).
+This could be achieved by aligning the distributions of the source and target domains in a shared latent space.
+Bi-hemispheres domain adversarial neural network (BiDANN) was proposed to minimize the domain shift between training and testing data through a discriminator \cite{li2018novel}.
+Bi-hemispheric discrepancy model (BiHDM) was proposed to improve the performance based on the architecture of an RNN and DAN through learning domain-invariant features from two brain hemispheres \cite{li2019novel}.
+A similar approach, regional to global brain-spatial-temporal neural network (R2G-STNN), explored spatial-temporal features through bidirectional LSTM (BiLSTM) and decreased the domain-shift through training a discriminator \cite{li2019regional}.
+Recently, LSTM has also been used to explore variational pathway reasoning (VPR) \cite{zhang2020variational}, and has approached state-of-the-art performance by firstly employing the RNN network to explore the between-electrode dependencies, thus encoding pathways generated from random walk.
 Then, it chose salient pathways with the most important pair-wise connections via scaling factors as well as pseudo-pathways.
-Graph Neural Networks (GNN) such as Dynamical Graph Convolutional Neural Networks (DGCNN) \cite{song2018eeg}, and Regularized Graph Neural Networks (RGNN) \cite{zhong2020eeg} have recently been utilized to explore the topological structure of EEG electrodes as well as inter-channel relationships by learning graph connections, approaching state-of-the-art results.
+Graph neural networks (GNN) such as dynamical graph convolutional neural networks (DGCNN) \cite{song2018eeg}, and regularized graph neural networks (RGNN) \cite{zhong2020eeg} have recently been utilized to explore the topological structure of EEG electrodes as well as inter-channel relationships by learning graph connections, approaching state-of-the-art results.